National Domestic Violence Hotline: 1-800-799-7233 or Text 1-800-787-3224 or LOVEIS to 22522

 Healing-Centered Approaches to Screen and Intervene for Social Determinants of Health Including Intimate Partner Violence

-Tools for SDOH screens/policies by offering guidance on the evidence-informed CUES model and how to couple IPV universal education (UE) before any screening is conducted.
+Tools for SDOH screens/policies include offering guidance on the evidence-informed CUES model and how to couple IPV universal education (UE) before any screening is conducted.

 Increasing Health Care Enrollment for Survivors of Domestic Violence

-These tool outline opportunities for enrollment staff to increase health coverage for survivors of domestic violence and how health centers can partner with local organizations to develop a support network for survivors.
+These tools outline opportunities for enrollment staff to increase health coverage for survivors of domestic violence and how health centers can partner with local organizations to develop a support network for survivors.

 Intimate Partner Violence, Homelessness, and Behavioral Health: A Toolkit for Health Centers